Zezo-Ai/PHP-DI/doc/lazy-injection.md

 ### Installation

+**If using PHP 8.4 or newer**, no additional steps are required to be able to use lazy injection.
+PHP-DI takes advantage of the native in-language support for lazy object creation.

-Lazy injection requires the [Ocramius/ProxyManager](https://github.com/Ocramius/ProxyManager) library.
+**On PHP versions older than 8.4**, lazy injection requires the [Ocramius/ProxyManager](https://github.com/Ocramius/ProxyManager) library.
 This library is not installed by default with PHP-DI, you need to require it.
 However, you should install the fork that is compatible with PHP 8.1:

 ````
 composer require friendsofphp/proxy-manager-lts